 How To Plant Nelumbo Lotus

 TIP: If you just received a lotus tuber remove it from the packaging material and float it in non-chlorinated water until you can plant it.
-Alternatively, if it will be a while before you can plant it, you can put it into a sealed plastic bag and then into the vegetable drawer of a refrigerator for up to several weeks.
+Alternatively, if it will be a while before you can plant it, put it into a sealed plastic bag (no water) and then into the vegetable drawer of a refrigerator for up to several weeks.
 The best time to plant is when the lotus tuber is dormant and the outside temperature is warm.
-February is usually a good time here in Florida.
+March is usually a good time here in Florida when night time temperatures stay above 50 degrees.

 Nelumbo Lotus Decorative Pots